Bamboo Veneer Uses & Storage Gardeners' Corner Kids' Garden Sustainable Garden Contact Us

 Uses:

 Canyon Peak manufactures furniture grade bamboo veneer for interior applications.
-Intended uses: cabinetry, furniture, interior paneling, wall treatments and any other interior application where veneer wood products have traditionally been used.
+Intended uses: cabinetry, furniture, interior paneling, wall treatments and any other interior application where veneer wood products are needed to be used.

 Recommendations for Storage and Handling: